 Expospeak: Very little from a story standpoint, and noAs You Know explanations.
 You can't skip an episode to follow the plot, and if you don't have a cursory knowledge of each season's field, then be sure to have a web browser open and a pause button handy.
-The closest the show gets is Bunk and Lester saying as McNulty flirts with women in a bar:
+The closest the show gets is Bunk and Lester (who hadn't been spending much time with Jimmy lately) saying as McNulty flirts with women in a bar:

 Fake American: McNulty and Stringer Bell are both played by Brits.
 The Italian-American Carcetti is played by an Irishman

 Fake Guest Star: Quite a few.
 This is yet another series where many "regulars" were not billed as such.
 The first season gave us Lester, Prez, Herc and Carver, as well as Bodie, Wallace, WeeBay and Landsman, all of whom were credited as guest stars.
 Some of those later got opening-credits billing, but not all.
 Perhaps the most glaring example happened in season four, wherein Namond and Randy were clearly the central characters for that season, with Mike and Dookie close behind.
 None of them were credited in the opening credits.
 The fifth season does promote Dookie and Mike, but arguably both have less screen time after that.